-Leo Babauta from zenhabits challenged his readers to a 30-day challenge to make their day simpler, focused and relaxed.
-I’m going to join in starting from June 1 to say “No” to one thing every day.
-Here are some of the things Leo lists that you can say “no” to;
+Take a 30-day challenge to make your day simpler, focused, and relaxed.
+I will do this for the next 30 days.
+Say “No” to one thing every day.
+Here are some things that you can say “no” to.

-Most of us get ourselves entangled in things that we don’t want to do.
-If you have commitments that you want to get out of, do it now.
+Most of us get ourselves entangled in things we don’t want to do.
+If you have commitments you want to get out of, do it now.
 Sooner is always better than later.
-We only have 24 hours every day and those hours should be spent on something that moves you forward.
-Tell the other person that you can’t make it and give them the real reason.
+We only have 24 hours every day, and we should spend those hours on something that moves you forward.
+Tell the other person can’t make it and give them the real reason.

-What do you have on your to-do list that you can remove without any real consequences?
+What do you have on your to-do list that you can remove with no real consequences?
 Maybe there are some tasks that you can delegate to another team member?
 Find a way to outsource your non-essential tasks to a virtual assistant.
-If possible hire a personal assistant and then delegate everything that you can.
+If possible, hire a personal assistant and then delegate everything that you can.

 Simplicity is the ultimate sophistication. –Leonardo da Vinci

-Simply say no to multi-tasking.
 Focus on one thing and do it until finished.
 If the task you have to do takes longer than you can spend right now.
 Split the task into smaller units that you can do in a certain amount of time.
-Good durations for this start from 25 minutes and the maximum should be around 2 hours.
+Good durations for this start from 25 minutes, and the maximum should be around 2 hours.
 Then commit to a single task and do it until completed.

 You can’t focus on your 2-hour task if your phone keeps buzzing every few minutes.
-When you are working on your tasks, set your phone to silent and turn of all the notifications on your desktop computer.
+When you are working, set your phone to silent and turn off all the notifications on your desktop computer.
 If you do not do this, then you won’t be single-tasking.

 Do everything now.
 Do not contemplate and postpone your actions.
 Decide and then make the first step.
 When you have a task that takes just a few minutes, do it immediately.
 Usually, there’s a 2-minute rule.
 If the task takes less than 2 minutes, then do it now.
 I use this rule quite freely up to 10 and 15 minutes.
 The rule helps to declutter your to-do list, and you have less mental load and things to track.
 Simplify everything.